joel-kudamo/AirBnB_clone/README.md

 # AirBnB Clone
-This project contains executables which together wuth an interactive console, imitates the functionality of an AirBnB website
+This project contains executables which together with an interactive console, imitates the functionality of an AirBnB website

 ## Table of Contents
 - [Installation](#installation)